Introduction to certificate profiles in Configuration Manager

 Configuration Manager doesn't enable this optional feature by default.
 You must enable this feature before using it.
 For more information, see Enable optional features from updates.

-Starting with version 1706, you can use Microsoft or Entrust as certificate authorities for Personal information exchange (.pfx) certificates.
+You can use Microsoft or Entrust as certificate authorities for Personal information exchange (.pfx) certificates.

 Depending on the requirements, Configuration Manager supports deploying certificates to different certificate stores on various device types and operating systems.
 The following devices and operating systems are supported: